blued-roblox/sharpmeta/README.md

 Ideal for testing and executing various mods and cheats with ease.

->Make sure that you download both VC runtime files for executor to run.
+>Make sure that you install both VC runtime files for executor to run.